On $k$-neighborly reorientations of oriented matroids

 This problem is about the existence of $k$-neighborly reorientations of uniform oriented matroids.
 Denote by $\nu(r,k)$ (respectively $\nu_{\mathrm{R}}(r,k)$) the largest $n$ such that any (realizable) uniform oriented matroid $\M$ of rank $r$ and $n$ elements has a $k$-neighborly reorientation.
-Clearly, $\nu(r,k)\leq \nu_{\mathrm{R}}(r,k)$.
+Clearly, $\nu(r,k)\leq \nu_{\mathrm{R}}(r,k)$ for $k\ge 1$.
 Note that since every uniform oriented matroid has an acyclic orientation $\nu(r,0)=+\infty$.
 This parameter was originally only studied for $k=1$.
-First, it was defined for realizable uniform oriented matroids~\cite{L72} and then for general uniform oriented matroids~\cite{CS85}.
-The following conjecture is known as the \emph{McMullen problem}: \begin{conjecture}[McMullen 1972] \emph{For any $r\ge 3$ it holds $\nu(r,1)=2r-1$.} \end{conjecture}
+First, it was defined for realizable uniform oriented matroids~\cite{L72} (the original version can be found in the appendix) and then for general uniform oriented matroids~\cite{CS85}.
+The following conjecture is known as the \emph{McMullen problem} \cite{L72}: \begin{conjecture}[McMullen 1972] \emph{For any $r\ge 3$ it holds $\nu(r,1)=2r-1$.} \end{conjecture}

 The inequality $2r-1\le \nu_{\mathrm{R}}(r,1)$ has been shown in~\cite{L72} for realizable uniform oriented matroids and in~\cite{CS85} for general {uniform} oriented matroids, i.e., $2r-1\le \nu(r,1)$.
 This conjecture has been verified for $r\leq 5$~\cite{FLS01}, but remains open otherwise.
 After a series of results~\cite{L72,L86}, the currently best-known upper bound $\nu (r,1)< 2(r-1)+\left\lceil {\frac {r}{2}}\right\rceil$ is due to Ramírez Alfonsín~\cite{R01}.
 For general positive $k$ we propose the following strengthening of \Cref{conjecture_McMullen}: